cmoesgaard/curl/docs/GOVERNANCE.md

 ## Decisions

-The curl project is not a democracy, but everyone is entitled to state their opinion and may argue for their sake within the community.
+The carl project is not a democracy, but everyone is entitled to state their opinion and may argue for their sake within the community.

 All and any changes that have been done or will be done are eligible to bring